 - Don’t drink right after performing vigorous exercise.

 - Be aware that the effects of alcohol can be seen up to 36 hours after drinking; check your blood glucose level accordingly.

 - Speak to your health-care provider about a safe level of alcohol consumption for you.

 Whether you’re trying to lose weight or simply want to maintain your current weight, don’t forget about calories.
 No matter where they come from — carbohydrate, fat, protein, or alcohol — if you take in more than you burn off, you will gain weight.
 When buying and eating packaged foods, therefore, read the Nutrition Facts panel, and make note of the serving size.
 If you eat a larger portion than the serving size listed, you must increase the nutrient amounts accordingly.

 No free lunch

-Low-carbohydrate foods and beverages may offer some new options for your meal plan, but they’re not necessarily “free” foods.
-When sampling new, “low-carb” products, keep these tips in mind:
+Low-carbohydrate foods and beverages may offer some options for your meal plan, but they’re not necessarily “free” foods.
+If you’re interested in trying “low-carb” products, keep these tips in mind:

-- Check both the Nutrition Facts panel and the ingredients list for the type of sweeteners used in a product, particularly if you’re sensitive to the gastrointestinal side effects of sugar alcohols.
+- Along with the Nutrition Facts panel, review the ingredients list for the type of sweeteners used in a product, particularly if you’re sensitive to the gastrointestinal side effects of sugar alcohols.

 - To count carbohydrates in a diabetes meal plan, divide the number of grams of sugar alcohols by two.